valllllll2000/Android-Universal-Image-Loader-Sample-with-EcoGallery/README.md

-Simple example testing usage of EcoGallery with Android-Universal-Image-Loader
+Simple example testing usage of EcoGallery with Android-Universal-Image-Loader sample project

 All credit to orginal creators of the libraries: